Euchloe olympia: Host plants

+Eggs are laid singly on flower buds.
+Early instars eat flowers and fruits while later instars eat leaves.

 Nectar source

 Euchloe olympia has been observed to use Lepidium virginicum as its main nectar source as a larval and as an adult the main nectar source was found to be Nuttallanthus canadensis.
 Based on a study done in a central Illinois sand prairie, Echloe olympia was observed to show consistency on the flowers it visits to obtain its nectar from.

+Habitat

+Habitat usually consists of dry clearings, prairie, and foot chaparral.

 Conservation status

 The Olympia marble has been classified globally as G5/G4, meaning that globally it is a relatively stable species.
 The United States has not placed it under any watch as a country.
-However, it is in danger due to gypsy moth chemical control.
+However, gypsy moth chemical control and habitat destruction may be contributing to declines in this species.
+A study on the status of butterflies in the United States found that the Olympia marble has declined by 75% from 2000–2020 in the areas surveyed.